katzenjens/wbsg1/fulldoc.md

 📖 WB-SG1 Command Examples & Protocol Documentation
 ===================================================

-This document contains verified communication logs and command structures for the **BG7TBL WB-SG1** Signal Generator.
+This document contains verified communication logs and command structures for the **BG7TBL WB-SG1** Signal Generator with firmware V20250104.

 * * *